apples.jpg

 What can be done with CRISPR-Cas9?

 This genetic engineering system gives scientists the opportunity to edit DNA in such a way that they might be able to eradicate diseases such as cancer or certain genetic disorders.
-It could be done by simply replacing a DNA base pair or delete a DNA sequence responsible for genetic disorders.
-For example, CRISPR-Cas9 can be used in our white blood cells to detect cancer.5
+It could be done by simply replacing a DNA base pair or deleting a DNA sequence responsible for genetic disorders.
+For example, CRISPR-Cas9 can detect cancer in our white blood cells.5

 This system can also be used for animals and plants.
 Diseases and infections could be eliminated by making the animal or the plant immune to it.
 Plants could be made more resistant to climate and pests.
 In such ways, using CRISPR-Cas9 could also be used to help make agriculture more profitable and fruitful.
 2,3,4

-But, it’s not all sunshine and rainbows.
-A lot of people have voiced their concerns about CRISPR-Cas9, and even scientists have convened together to discuss the moral implications of genetic engineering and what ethical limitations they should set.
+But it’s not all sunshine and rainbows.
+Many people have voiced their concerns about CRISPR-Cas9, and even scientists have convened together to discuss the moral implications of genetic engineering and what ethical limitations they should set.

 What are the regulations?